-This is a national voluntary feedlot animal care assessment program.
-The NCFA is committed to an assessment program that iscredible, easy to understand, simple to conduct and recognized and utilized by our processors and customers.
+This is a national voluntary feedlot audit.
+The NCFA is committed to an audit that is credible, easy to understand, simple to conduct and recognized and utilized by our processors and customers.
 This audit tool is designed to help Canadian feedlot producers demonstrate their commitment to animal care and handling, beef quality and safety, and to continuous improvement in animal health and welfare, a mission of globally sustainable beef production.

-For the purposes of this program, a feedlot is defined as a feeding operation where cattle are fed for backgrounding and finish in a confined area.
+For the purposes of this audit, a feedlot is defined as a feeding operation where cattle are fed for backgrounding and finish in a confined area.
 This document details measurable, objective criteria that can be used to evaluate the care and handling of beef cattle in Canadian feedlots.
 Improving animal care and handling and ensuring beef safety and meat quality results in better health, performance, and carcass attributes of cattle and optimizes labor efficiency.
 Thus, a strong economic incentive exists for feedlot producers to continually improve the care and handling of their feedlot cattle.
 Ensuring animal welfare is also the right thing to do!
 Feedlot producers recognize their obligations to build and maintain the trust of customers and the public in their beef products and production practices.
-This national animal care assessment program will help promote customer and consumer confidence in feedlot production in Canada.
+This national feedlot audit will help promote customer and consumer confidence in feedlot production in Canada.

 In 2014, an NCFA Animal Care Advisory Committee of industry stakeholders - including producers, federal and international processors, retailers, veterinarians, welfare scientists and ethologists, PAACO (Professional Animal Auditor Certification Organization) auditors, and industry representatives was convened and tasked to develop a workable, credible and affordable common animal care audit tool for the Canadian feedlot industry that could be used by both feedlot producers and processors to provide assurances to customers on feedlot animal care and handling.
+Two years ago, beef safety and quality criteria were added to the animal care audit tool as requested by feedlots and customers.

-It is the Canadian feedlot industry's commitment to review this voluntary animal care assessment program, at least once annually, to keep it current as new practices and information become available, and to maintain PAACO certification, which is important for international credibility of the audit instrument and audit process.
+It is the Canadian feedlot industry's commitment to review this voluntary feedlot audit, at least once annually, to keep it current as new practices and information become available, and to maintain PAACO certification, which is important for international credibility of the audit instrument and audit process.